linearlabs/espflash/espflash/README.md

         --ram
             Load the application to RAM instead of Flash

+        --rts <RTS> [only available when built with the "raspberry" feature] RTS pin to use for the internal UART hardware.
+Uses BCM numbering

     -s, --flash-size <SIZE>
             Flash size of the target [possible values: 256KB, 512KB, 1MB, 2MB, 4MB, 8MB, 16MB, 32MB,
             64MB, 128MB]